iaanimashaun/iaanimashaun/README.md

 ### Hi there, I'm Ibrahim 👋

-## I'm a Physician with great passion for AI!!
+## I'm a Physician with great passion for AI

 - 🌱 I’m currently learning everything AI in Strive School
 - 👯 I’m looking to collaborate with anyone interested in AI